sethmlarson/sethmlarson.dev/app/markdown/2023-01-04/urllib3-in-2022.md

 Some more statistics for urllib3 in 2022:

-- **3 billion downloads in 2022 alone** with over 250K per month. urllib3 represented **~1.63% of all downloads on PyPI for the year**.
+- **3 billion downloads in 2022 alone** with over 250 million per month. urllib3 represented **~1.63% of all downloads on PyPI for the year**.
 Reached [7.4 billion total downloads](https://pepy.tech/project/urllib3) by the end of 2022.
 - [1 million](https://github.com/urllib3/urllib3/network/dependents) explicitly dependent public repositories on GitHub.
 - [380K unique users to our documentation](https://urllib3.readthedocs.io).
 - [8 releases to PyPI](https://github.com/urllib3/urllib3/releases)